SUTLZY/IPP_IRLIDS/README.md

-# IPP_IRLIDS
+# IRIS

-**IPP_IRLIDS** employs an off-policy Deep Reinforcement Learning (DRL) framework, effectively circumventing the limitations observed in on-policy approaches and enhancing learning adaptability and efficiency.
+**IRIS** employs an off-policy Deep Reinforcement Learning (DRL) framework, effectively circumventing the limitations observed in on-policy approaches and enhancing learning adaptability and efficiency.

 ## Table of Contents